-Abroad, Ubell has been active across the globe.
-In China, he headed three blended online master’s at Central University of Finance and Economics and Beijing Institute of Technology.
-A member of the board of the Lianyungang Universal Vehicle Manufacturing Company, he was honored as a Council Member of the Chongqing International Exchange Association.
-Ubell consults for Beacon Education, a Beijing company that serves Chinese students enrolled in US online graduate programs.
+Abroad, Ubell headed three blended online master’s at Central University of Finance and Economics and Beijing Institute of Technology.
+He consults for Beacon Education, a Beijing company that serves Chinese students enrolled in US online graduate programs.
 In London, he served as American Publisher of Nature, the prominent science weekly, and launched the journal, Nature Biotechnology.

 Wikipedia Page